About

 Atmos is an English visual artist, musician, writer, and teacher who focuses on creating thought-provoking art to promote positive change.

 His curiosity to explore art started with music, and expanded to drawing, painting, sculpture, mixed media, creative writing, and photography.
 Atmos’ work has been exhibited as a part of public demonstrations, in publications, and in galleries in the UK, including the Herbert Art Gallery & Museum, Oriel Q, and The Glasgow Gallery of Photography.
-Influenced by altered states of consciousness, world culture, activism, and spirituality, his work continues to evolve through experimentation and using art as a form of protest.

 With a focus on sustainability and supporting charitable causes, Atmos aims to make collecting art accessible for all–not exclusively for the hands of wealthy art investors–by offering products suitable for all levels of income.
 Atmos’ work spans across a plethora of mediums, using art as a form of authentic expression, to communicate and connect with other people emotionally across different sensory experiences, and to make a positive difference to the world around us by supporting human and animal rights causes.
 Through attention to detail and a thoughtful approach, Atmos offers art products that will complement the decor of homes and businesses, enhance the contents of publications, and invite collectors to question their beliefs.